 \section{Abstract}

-We present the first microscopic description of proton radioactivity in $^{149}$Lu, the most oblate deformed proton emitter known, using a deformed microscopic optical potential derived from \textit{ab initio} nuclear matter calculations.
+We present a theoretical description of proton radioactivity in $^{149}$Lu, the most oblate deformed proton emitter known, by combining a deformed microscopic optical potential derived from \textit{ab initio} nuclear matter calculations with the Wentzel–Kramers–Brillouin penetration probabilities and the assault frequency of the emitted proton estimated through a new harmonic‑oscillator‑inspired scheme.
 We predict a novel angular-dependent phenomenon unprecedented in spherical proton emitters: the disappearance of classically allowed regions at small polar angles $(\theta\leq 21^\circ)$.
-Combining the Wentzel-Kramers-Brillouin penetration probabilities and the assault frequency of the emitted proton estimated with a new harmonic-oscillator-inspired scheme, our framework yields a half-life $T_{1/2}=467^{+143}_{-108}$\ ns for $^{149}$Lu, in excellent agreement within uncertainties with the experimental value $450^{+170}_{-100}$ ns.
+Our framework yields a half-life $T_{1/2}=467^{+143}_{-108}$\ ns for $^{149}$Lu, in excellent agreement within uncertainties with the experimental value $450^{+170}_{-100}$ ns.
 Deformation analysis rigorously excludes configurations with $|\beta_2|\geq 0.32$.
 Extensions to $^{150, 151}$Lu and their isomers also achieve excellent agreement with experimental half-life data.
 We further predict $^{148}$Lu as another highly oblate $(\beta_2 = -0.166)$ proton emitter with a half-life $T_{1/2}=4.42$\ ns.
 This work validates deformed microscopic optical potentials as a robust predictive tool for drip-line proton emitters and provides quantitative evidence for deformation effects in exotic decays.

-\textit{Introduction}---Proton radioactivity, the spontaneous emission of protons from proton-rich nuclei far from the $\beta$-stability, provides a unique probe of nuclear structure and dynamics beyond the drip line.
+\textit{Introduction}.
+Proton radioactivity, the spontaneous emission of protons from proton-rich nuclei far from the $\beta$-stability, provides a unique probe of nuclear structure and dynamics beyond the drip line.
 First observed in 1970 through the decay of an excited isomer in $^{53}$Co \cite{1970-Jackson-PLB, 1970-Cerny-PLB}, this rare process was later confirmed in nuclear ground states ($^{151}$Lu and $^{147}$Tm) in 1982 \cite{1982-Hofmann-ZPA, 1982-Klepper-ZPA}.
 Recent advances in radioactive beam facilities have expanded the observation of proton emission events to over sixty cases \cite{2017-WangF-PLB, 2019-Auranen-PLB, 2021-Doherty-PRL, 2022-Auranen-PRL, 2022-ZhangW-ComPhys., 2025-Kokkonen-NatCom, 2025-XuXD-PRL}, yet predictive models for their decay properties remain challenged by nuclear deformation and continuum coupling \cite{2006-Delion-PR, 2008-Blank-PPNP, 2012-Pfutzner-RMP, 2019-QiC-PPNP}.